APIs and API collections

 When grouping your APIs into collections, keep sharing in mind.
 Do not put APIs you do not want to share into a shared collection.

 API collections are always owned by a user.
-You can view who owns a particular API collection in your organization (excluding the free Community organization) in the API collection list, as well as their email address in case you need to, for example, request access or report an issue with the collection.
+You can view who owns a particular API collection in your organization in the API collection list, as well as their email address in case you need to, for example, request access or report an issue with the collection.

 An example screenshot showing the name and the email address of the owner of the API collection.